The Table and the Tower

 - That Japheth would prosper and be at peace with his brother Shem.

 This discussion of future generations widens in the 10th and 11th chapters to include more information about the descendants of these men who eventually developed into various nations.

-We follow this to a point in history where the explosion of tongues and cultures takes place and where the Bible will no longer trace the development of various subcultures but will once again go into a close-up view of one man and the nation that he will become the father of.
+We follow this to a point in history where the explosion of tongues and cultures takes place and where the Bible will no longer trace the development of various subcultures but will once again go into a close-up view of one man and the nation of which he will become the father.
 This brings us to the two main items ready for our present discussion, the Table of Nations and the Tower of Babel.

 Table of Nations - Chapter 10